EMS tour offered at Mercy in Springdale

 The 63,000-square-foot-building includes a two-story, multi-specialty clinic.
 The clinic features more than 60 exam rooms.

-Mercy Campus Administrator Gary Harper said the hospital will better serve a growing community.
+Mercy Campus Administrator Kerry Harper said the hospital will better serve a growing community.

 Harper said, “I think it opens up access to emergency care… for this growing part of Northwest Arkansas.
 It helps allow that quick access that people need and require when emergency comes about.”